Health Programs and Campaigns

 Note: this does not apply to MyCare Ohio plans.

 Members Empowered to Succeed (METS) is a Behavioral Health clinical program within Buckeye Health Plan that has been successfully supporting Ohio providers and members for two years.
+Traditionally focused on BH/SMI populations, in January 2024, the METS team began including members with solely substance use diagnoses/services as well.

 METS takes a unique approach to member care focusing on the individualized needs to create a recovery roadmap that is personalized to the member.
 We partner with both the provider and the member to ensure the member achieves the ultimate level of recovery and resiliency.
-Our Clinical Liaisons are licensed clinicians that work directly with BH providers to identify the member’s treatment and supports needed for successful progress in treatment.
+Our Clinical Liaisons are licensed clinicians that work directly with with BH & SUD providers to identify the member’s treatment and supports needed for successful progress in treatment.
 Our Member Engagement Service Coordinators reach out telephonically to the member to identify needs and resources to meet the member’s behavioral health, social, and medical needs.

 Benefits and Outcomes of METS

-• Integrated, whole health approach to member’s needs and care including behavioral.
+• Integrated, whole health approach to member’s needs and care including behavioral, health, medical, substance use, therapeutic, pharmacy, and supplemental.

 • Cross-care team partnership to ensure coordination of care and collaborative problem solving.